zachwill/flask-engine/README.md

 ###V1.0.3
 * Renamed repo to `Flask Engine`
-  * run `git remote set-url origin https://github.com/zachwill/flask-engine`
+  * Run `git remote set-url upstream https://github.com/zachwill/flask-engine`

+Sorry about any headaches this causes, but the name `gae-flask-html5` had become a little too verbose.
+You can still `git pull upstream` from any changes/updates I make -- just make sure you either `git remote set-url` or do the following:
+`git remote rm upstream https://github.com/zachwill/flask-engine` and then `git remote add upstream https://github.com/zachwill/flask-engine`.

 ###V1.0.2